 University of California--Riverside is a public institution that was founded in 1954.
 It has a total undergraduate enrollment of 18,539, its setting is urban, and the campus size is 1,200 acres.
 It utilizes a quarter-based academic calendar.
 University of California--Riverside's ranking in the 2014 edition of Best Colleges is National Universities, 112.
 Its in-state tuition and fees are $12,960 (2013-14); out-of-state tuition and fees are $35,838 (2013-14).

-UCR is one of 10 schools in the public state system, and was the official UC Citrus Experiment Station before becoming a university.
+UCR is one of 10 schools in the University of California system and was the official UC Citrus Experiment Station before becoming a university.
 In the years since, faculty researchers have bred several new types of fruit, including the Melogold grapefruit and the Golden Nugget orange.
 Today, the university offers well-regarded graduate programs through the Bourns College of Engineering and Graduate School of Education.
-Notable alumni include Pulitzer Prize-winning editorial cartoonist Steve Breen, best-selling mystery novel author Elizabeth George, and Nobel Prize-winning chemist Richard Schrock.
+Notable alumni include Pulitzer Prize-winning editorial cartoonist Steve Breen, best-selling mystery novel author Elizabeth George and Nobel Prize-winning chemist Richard Schrock.

 |School mission and unique qualities (as provided by the school):|

 UC Riverside is at the crossroads of Southern California - and at the major issues of our time.
 Our student body of 21,000 is the most diverse in the University of California system; these high-achievers reflect the sweeping demographic changes that have marked the California Experience in recent decades.
 Almost 60 percent of our undergraduates are first in their families to earn college degrees.
 Our faculty of 700 scholars is distinguished by more than a century of impactful research, and today UC Riverside is a living laboratory for the exploration of issues critical to communities at home and abroad.